satish860/TeslaClone/README.md

             source={require('./assets/images/ModelS.jpeg')}/>
 ```

-Given that the picture needs to fill the whole display.
+given that the picture needs to fill the whole display.
 Therefore, the aesthetic should be consistent.

 ```javascript
 imagestyles:{